Bug report #10596

 ImportError: No module named pyqtconfig

 -- Found QScintilla2 PyQt4 module: 2.8.1

 There's some info at http://pyqt.sourceforge.net/Docs/PyQt4/build_system.html#the-pyqt4-build-system that describes the recent changes in building pyqt4.

-#1 Updated by Donovan Cameron about 6 years ago
+#1 Updated by Donovan Cameron over 6 years ago

 - Status changed from Open to Closed

 Looks like it could be an upstream issue and a patch may be applied in about a week or so.